znkr/cec/README.md

 ```

 Since the `raspberrypi` package depends on Raspberry Pi C interfaces, it is easiest to build the
 binary directly on the device instead of using a cross compiler.
+The package also needs
+`-tags raspberrypi` on the command line in order to compile the Raspberry Pi device.

 ## Disclaimer